 Option dumb-read can be used to work around problems with "Error during

-devices which are working correctly.
-Otherwise startup of frontends
+vices which are working correctly.
+Otherwise startup of frontends and

 A sample configuration file is shown below: